its-leo/Wikisource-Book-Analyzer/README.md

 # Wikisource Book Analyzer

-The code was written in Java within 2 days as a part of my recruiting process at SAP in Nov.
+The code was written within 2 days as a part of my recruiting process at SAP in Nov.
 2018.

 ## The Task